-Coin-Operated Press is an artist-led organisation established in 2020.
-We are based in Scotland and run by zine-makers Katie Mayes and Chloe Henderson.
-We host workshops, run zine fairs, create educational online content, produce, publish, and distribute our own collaborative zines.
+Coin-Operated Press is a queer-led social enterprise run by Katie McCann and Chloe Henderson.
+We are based in Scotland, where we host workshops, run zine fairs, create online educational content, and produce, publish, and distribute collaborative zines.

 We believe everybody is an artist, and all you need are the right tools and a little encouragement to have your voice heard in your own handmade publication.